 Euphorbia inermis var. inermis, Euphorbia viperina

-Euphorbia inermis is a many-branched, medusa head Euphorbia up to 20 inches (50 cm) in diameter, with up to 10 inches (25 cm) long branches, radiating like fingers from a central stem.
-When it is in flower, each short, erect “finger” is covered with fragrant, pure white flowers.
-This is one of the caudex-forming Euphorbias, very similar to Euphorbia esculenta and Euphorbia caput-medusae.
+Euphorbia inermis is a much-branched succulent with ascending finger-like branches that radiate outward from the main stem tip.
+The caudex grow up to 4 inches (10 cm) in diameter.
+The bumpy branches are up to 10 inches (25 cm) long and 0.5 inches (1.2 cm) in diameter.
+This species is one of the caudex-forming Euphorbias, very similar to Euphorbia esculenta and Euphorbia caput-medusae.